AudioBible/KJV/README.md

 # THE TRUTH OFFENDS PEOPLE!
 CAN YOU HANDLE THE TRUTH?

 Since Adam and Eve bit the fruit of knowledge, we have to use knowledge in order to praise God with understanding!

+# audiobible find praises with understanding

+    PSALMS 47:7 For God is the King of all the earth: sing ye praises with understanding.

 Satan was given authority over the world!
 Do you think he will let you worship the real God if he has authority in the world?
-Jesus said in Matt 7:13-14

-# audiobible find praises with understanding

-    PSALMS 47:7 For God is the King of all the earth: sing ye praises with understanding.

 # audiobible find "is the gate,"